ECIC-Space/ECIC.Space/ContextForAI.md

 - ECIC.Space (ECIC-Space/ECIC.Space)
   - Technology Stack:
     - Backend: Python with Flask framework; Peewee for database interactions; Celery for task queuing.
-    - Frontend: Developed using Vue.js, HTML, and CSS with ElementPlus as the UI library.
+    - Frontend: Developed using Vue, HTML, and CSS with ElementPlus as the UI library.
     - Front and back end is half-separated, which means HTML will still use the Flask format, but some front-end animations and requests are taken over by Vue.

 - ECIC Wiki (ECIC-Space/ECIC_wiki)